MAUVE Scores for Generative Models: Theory and Practice: Practical Computation of the Divergence Frontier and its Summaries

 where $f_\lambda$ is as defined in \Cref{property:frontier-as-f-div} so that $D_{f_\lambda}(P \Vert Q) = \Df{P}{\lambda P + (1-\lambda)Q}$.
 Finally, we estimate $\mauve_f(P, Q)$, $\fint_f(P, Q)$, and $\midp_f(P, Q)$ from this curve with numerical quadrature or with closed-form expressions when available.

 \myparagraph{Computational Complexity} The PCA step of \Cref{alg:mauve:knn} has time complexity $O(d n^2 + d' d^2)$ while the nearest neighbor search with K-d tree or ball tree structures takes time $O((d' + k) n \log{n})$, assuming $n = m$.
-While both steps can be sped up with approximate randomized algorithms, we find that efficient open-source implementations of exact algorithms are fast enough for problems with a few thousand samples.
+While both steps can be sped up with approximate randomized algorithms, efficient open-source implementations of exact algorithms are fast enough for problems with a few thousand samples.
+We use the library Faiss~\cite{johnson2019billion} in our experiments in \S\ref{sec:experiments}.